-In short, yes.
-For starters, an Ethernet connection is much faster.
+In short, yes, ethernet is better than wifi because an ethernet connection is much faster and more stable.
 Depending on your cable, you could theoretically reach a maximum speed of 10 Gbps (that’s on a Cat6a cable).
 Using an Ethernet cable ensures a more consistent internet speed when compared with a Wi-Fi connection.

 If you’re big on streaming or gaming, using an Ethernet cable could boost speed, which means less buffering and lag.